-A rider or floater is an add-on to your basic insurance policy.
+An endorsement or rider is an add-on to your renters insurance policy.
 Instead of purchasing a replacement cost value policy, you could add a replacement cost rider to your actual cash value policy, which would add replacement cost coverage for a particular item or class of items rather than everything you own.

 For example, let’s say you have an expensive heirloom watch.
 If it’s the only item you want to fully insure, it’s more cost-effective to buy a replacement cost floater to cover it, while maintaining a cheaper actual cash value policy for your other, less important possessions.

 People often buy replacement cost riders to cover their:

 Riders work like miniature insurance policies, so they have the same exceptions for excluded perils that standard renters insurance policies do.

 Should I choose an actual cash value renters insurance policy?

 In general, no, you shouldn’t pick an actual cash value policy if you’re given the choice.

 Like we said, renters insurance is so cheap that you’re unlikely to save a lot of money by choosing actual cash value.